About the Project

 Why is this study happening now?

 The completion of the Governor Mario M. Cuomo Bridge shared use path created a new crossing over the lower Hudson River for walkers and bikers for the first time in nearly 90 years.
 Before this path opened in 2020, the closest crossing to the George Washington Bridge was the Bear Mountain Bridge, nearly 40 miles to the north.
 This new crossing, along with the ongoing upgrades to the George Washington Bridge shared use paths, are expected to increase bicycle traffic along the U.S. 9W corridor between these two bridges.
-This study will determine the feasibility of a separated shared use path between the two bridges, as well as the feasibility of other enhancements to pedestrian and cycling access along the U.S. 9W corridor through Palisades Interstate Park.
+This study will explore the feasibility of making connections safer, more intuitive, and more accessible between the two bridges, as well as the feasibility of other enhancements for various users along the U.S. 9W corridor through Palisades Interstate Park.

 Study Objectives

-• Determine the feasibility and potential benefits of constructing the Palisades Shared Use Path by assessing the physical and social characteristics of proposed alignment options.
+Explore the feasibility and potential benefits of improving connections for various users, by assessing the physical and social characteristics of various routes.

-• Identify potential routes for the path, considering factors such as safety, environmental impacts, proximity to parks, businesses and other key destinations, and connectivity to other paths.
+Identify how the corridor can be improved, considering factors such as safety, environmental impacts, proximity to parks, businesses and other key destinations, and connectivity to other paths.

 Study Outcomes

-• Opportunities for amenities, gathering spaces, and aesthetic elements that would make the shared use path a well-loved community place.
+Opportunities for amenities, gathering spaces, and aesthetic elements will be identified.